-Join us for line dancing on Tuesday evenings, 7:00 to 8:00 pm, through June 6 (no class on May 16) Cost $50 for 6 week series or you can pay by class at $10 each.
+Join us for line dancing on Tuesday evenings, 7:00 to 8:00 pm, June 6 to July 18.
+So much fun and great exercise. $50 per series payable at the class.

 “Mindfulness is the ability to know what is happening in your mind without being carried by it.”
 Dan Harris, ABC News Anchor.

 Mindfulness Experience with Paige Brooks continues through the fall.
 Whether you have meditated before or now, this is a great way to spend an hour learning to relax your whole being.